Who We Are

 Mark Walmsley

-Mark was Culture Chelmsford’s second Chair and, in recognition of his commitment to the Trust, becomes the charity’s second Trustee Emeritus.
+Mark was Culture Chelmsford’s second Chair and, in recognition of his commitment to the Trust, becomes the charity’s second Friend of Culture Chelmsford.
 Mark Founded The Arts and Culture Network, an award-winning, global community of 15,000 practitioners, professionals, and activists.
 He is also one of the co-founders at Chufd, the creative social enterprise.

 A Fellow of the Royal Society of Arts, Mark is passionate about maintaining and growing arts and cultural opportunities and helping to realise the transformative impact they have.